Community Engagement & Language Acquisition Available Sessions

 - Complete Application

-Each semester, you'll enroll in 1 core course and 3-4 elective courses.
+Each semester, you'll enroll in 1 CEA core course and 3-4 CEA courses.
 Courses meet for 45 contact hours/3 credits.
 You may earn 12-15 credits (up to 225 contact hours) per semester; academic year students may earn 24-30 credits (up to 450 contact hours).

 Classes meet on Monday/Wednesday or Tuesday/Thursday.
 The optional service learning course requires an additional 2.5 hours per week in a placement within the community.
 Active learning components required by your courses may be scheduled for Fridays.